fncbook/fnc/appendix/glossary.md

 Dirichlet condition
 : Boundary condition specifying the value of the solution. (@definition-bctypes)

+domain of dependence
+: Part of a PDE domain that can potentially influence the solution at a given point. (@definition-domaindependence, @definition-domaindependencenum)

 dominant eigenvalue
-: Eigenvalue with the largest magnitude (absolute value, in the real case). (@definition-dominant-eigenvalue)
+: Eigenvalue with the largest magnitude (absolute value, in the real case). (@definition-dominanteigenvalue)

 double precision
 : Typical standard in floating-point representation, using 64 bits to achieve about 16 decimal significant digits of precision. @doubleprec